Some simple practices for connecting on a deeper level

 List of Questions

 You can ask questions from the list below.
-You can also rephrase the questions or follow your curiosity and ask your own questions.
+You can also rephrase the questions or follow your curiosity.

 - We can start by closing our eyes, arriving in the moment and taking a couple of slow breaths.